bazaknir/Angular-Redux/README.md

 ## Description

 This project demonstrates Redux with Angular 7.

-It also includes DevExtreme (HTML5 JavaScript Component Suite for Responsive Web Development) You can learn about DevExtreme here: https://js.devexpress.com/ You can learn about Redux here: https://redux.js.org/
+It also includes DevExtreme (HTML5 JavaScript Component Suite for Responsive Web Development).

+You can learn about DevExtreme here: https://js.devexpress.com/

+You can learn about Redux here: https://redux.js.org/

 ## Development server